027xiguapi/pear-rec/README.md

 [中文](README.zh-CN.md) | [English](README.md) | [Deutsch](README.de-DE.md)

+## 📖 Documentation

+> pear-rec(pear rec) is a free and open-source cross-Platform screenshot, screen recording, audio recording, and video recording software.
+>
+> pear-rec(pear rec) is a project based on react + electron + vite + viewerjs + plyr + aplayer + react-screenshots + webav.
+>
+> More functions and APIs can be found on [the official website(https://027xiguapi.github.io/pear-rec)](https://027xiguapi.github.io/pear-rec) or [https://xiguapi027.gitee.io/pear-rec](https://xiguapi027.gitee.io/pear-rec).

 ## 🧱 Frameworks

 The cross-Platform of `pear-rec` is based on `electronjs`, and the front-end is based on `reactjs`.
 The functions of screenshot, screen recording, recording, recording (dynamic image) gif are a project based on `webrtc` and `webcodecs`.